Spektr-RG faces more delays

 On February 16, NPO Lavochkin, the prime contractor responsible for the development of the Spektr-RG spacecraft, hosted the first meeting of the project team in 2017.
 According to the company, the German side, which provided one of the two instruments for Spektr-RG, confirmed the successful completion of tests on the eRosita telescope after its delivery to Russia.
 The German instrument was then expected to undergo entry control by engineers from NPO Lavochkin and Moscow-based Space Research Institute, IKI.
 Both telescopes of the mission were then slated for electrical tests, which would clear the way for the final assembly of the flight-worthy observatory before its long-delayed launch then planned in March 2018.

 However in the subsequent months, work on the Spektr-RG seemingly came to a standstill.
 During another meeting on May 16, the mission management broke the news that the launch of the Spektr-RG would have to be postponed for another six months from March to September 2018.
 The main reason for the delay was blamed on a production defect in a component, which prevented the on-time delivery of the onboard radio complex, BRK, for the spacecraft.
-The delivery of the crucial radio system for the Spektr-RG spacecraft had been repeatedly promised within a month since the middle of the previous year but had been constantly delayed.
+The delivery of the crucial radio system from the Moscow-based RKS Corporation had been repeatedly promised within a month since the middle of the previous year but had been constantly delayed.
 Although the testing of the spacecraft could be conducted with a stand-in model of the BRK, the work on the telescopes had also remained stalled due to "missing documents," according to Russian officials.
 As often happens in international projects, translation of documents and language barriers slowed down the work.

 In the official interview published on May 18 by TASS and Roskosmos, the head of NPO Lavochkin Sergei Lemeshevsky said, "In particular, it is necessary to re-program the onboard flight control system, because not everything was designed as planned on the eRosita telescope.
 In addition, it will be necessary to check the new software."